Professor Richard Gilbertson MRCP, PhD, FMedSci - Chair

 Dr Cox is also a member of a number of professional organisations including the Children's Cancer and Leukaemia Group's late effects sub group and the European Society for Paediatric Oncology (SIOPE).

-Professor Filomena Maggino is an Associate Professor of Social Statistics and Multivariate Statistical Analysis at the University of Florence.
+Professor Filomena Maggino is an Associate Professor of Social Statistics at Sapienza University of Rome.
 Currently she serves as: Editor-in-Chief of Social Indicators Research journal, President and co-founder of the Italian Association for Quality-of-Life Studies (AIQUAV) and past-president of the International Society for Quality-of-Life Studies (ISQOLS).

 She is a member of several international associations, including Eurostat's Expert Group on Quality of Life and many editorial boards of scientific journals and scientific committees.

 Dr Maggino's research interest include social indicators, statistics and political communication as well as quality of life, quality of society and well-being measurement and analysis.